alexandraschachtner/bigDD/README.md

 Bootstrap
 JQuery

+In case it is not obvious the Hamburger has been replaced with Coffee Beans as a style choice for the collapsed version of the navbar.

-JQuery is being used to auto collapse the navbar in smaller media screens JavaScript is being used to offer two different alert messages if the checkbox is checked or not
+JQuery is being used to auto collapse the navbar in smaller media screens JavaScript is being used to offer two different alert messages and move the user to a new page if check box is clicked or not.
+Please test submiting the form with and without checking the checkbox.

 Divs with the "first, second and contact -container" class responsive

-Please test the check box and submit button for Java Script alerts.

-In case it is not obvious the Hamburger has been replaced with Coffee Beans as a style choice for the collapsed version of the navbar

-Works as planned on mobile phones, desktop, and landscape view on iPad.
-Having troubles with portrat view on ipad with margins hidden behind the navbar and navbar not collapsing correctly.
-But only on the iPad and only in portrait.  iPhone seems to be working as planned.

-Image in h1 is showing up differently in iOS.
-Need to look into CSS styling.
+Chrome Dev Tools says that navbar is collapsing correctly however, iPad and iPhones do react correctly in real life.
+Looking for a fix.
+Works as planned on all other devices.